The unlikely crime-fighter cracking decades-old murders? A genealogist.

 GEDmatch’s analysis represents a quantum leap over traditional DNA matching used by law enforcement since the 1980s.
 In those cases, a lab takes a sample that contains up to 20 short segments of the perpetrator’s genetic code and looks for a match in a state DNA database or the FBI’s Combined DNA Index System, which contains 17.3 million profiles.

-The profiles uploaded to GEDmatch contain some 600,000 DNA snippets, allowing the genetic genealogist to not only identify a match but also to determine how closely people are related.
+The profiles uploaded to GEDmatch contain some 600,000 DNA snippets, allowing the genetic genealogist not only to identify a match but also to determine how closely people are related.

-GEDmatch spit out results for Moore early on Saturday after roughly eight hours of crunching data: the killer appeared to share enough DNA with two people to be second cousins.
+GEDmatch spit out results for Moore early on Saturday after roughly eight hours of crunching data: The killer appeared to share enough DNA with two people to be second cousins.

 Moore was excited.
 She knew the relatives came from different branches of a family because they did not match each other genetically.
 The key would be to find where their lines intersected.